Skip to content

 How it started

 So I built a scraper over a weekend.
-Parse every platform, score listings on actual quality — not keywords, not popularity, but value-for-money.
+Parse every platform, score listings on actual quality: value-for-money, not keywords or popularity.
 Price against zone averages.
 Condition from photos.
 Commute time.
 Everything a human would check, but automated.

 I ran it for weeks.
 The dashboard showed 1,029 listings across Emilia-Romagna, colored by score.
 Most were noise.
 But the high-scoring ones?
 They were genuinely good apartments.
 And I found mine using it.